18 Mar Top 10 Questions You Need to Ask Vending Management Providers

 3.What devices can I use with the VMS?

-Vending management systems utilize many different technologies to help operators manage their businesses.
+Vending management providers utilize many different technologies to help operators manage their businesses.
 Over the years, handhelds have been one of the most common devices used to log data into a VMS.
 These handhelds let employees scan products and record inventory levels while out in the field.
 This data can then be physically downloaded to a computer when an employee returns to the warehouse.

 Recently, vending technology has evolved and newer devices have emerged.
 Now, many systems are cloud-based, which means any device with an internet connection is compatible. iPod Touches, iPhones, Samsung tablets, and Android phones can all be used with these systems.